staskjs/laravel-rest/README.md

 Then just extend your controller from `\Dq\Rest\RestController`, register `resource` route (`Route::resource`) pointing to your controller and you are good to go!

+## Usage

+You can add Form Request Validation to every request there is.

+Simple override these parameters with class to use.

+    protected $storeRequest = ModelStoreRequest::class;

+    // Same with other requests, if needed

+For simpler approach to validation, override `rules` method to return array of validation rules.